Executive recruitment remains buoyant in the Asia Pacific region. 2010 saw substantial growth in most industries and headcount expanded accordingly.

 As Asia is maintaining high growth rates relative to the US and European markets, we are seeing an increasing number of overseas jobseekers / Asia returnees considering a move to Asia.
 They are also often more flexible, sometimes being open to semi-expatriate or local packages as a first step into the growing markets in Asia.

 The financial services sector continues to be the best paymaster among all sectors in Singapore.
 The industry is expected to give the highest increment of about 5.1% in 2011 (as compared to 4.4% for other industries).
-As a consequence, higher attrition is anticipated within organizations that will not be able to meet this average increment expectation.
+As a consequence, higher attrition is anticipated within organisations that will not be able to meet this average increment expectation.

 We are seeing increments for individuals moving between banks ranging from 15% – 30%.
 We are expecting this trend to continue as banks are prepared to pay a premium to attract top talent.
 For critical hires, some banks are willing to pay sign-on bonuses or compensation in-lieu (e.g. for shares, stock options).